 The proposed direct-RPL-based reference picture management approach has been implemented on top of VTM-2.0.1.
 The implementation replaces the RPS based signalling, reference picture marking, and reference picture list construction.
 The implementation produces identical decoded YUV pictures as the ones produced by the RPS-based implementation.

-As the direct-RPL-based reference picture management approach is simpler than the RPS-based, the software implementation uses 1306 lines of code compared to the RPS-based implementation which uses 2220 lines of code in the VTM-2.0.1.
+As the direct-RPL-based reference picture management approach is simpler than the RPS-based, the software implementation uses 1306 lines of code compared to the RPS-based implementation that uses 2220 lines of code in the VTM-2.0.1.

 The "reference picture lists update" (RPLU) mentioned below refers to the encoder-only update of the final reference picture lists to avoid either reference picture list to contain "mixed" reference pictures (i.e., reference pictures with both POC values less and greater than current picture's POC), as described in Section 2 of JVET-L0113.